noahehall/theBookOfNoah/architecture/interface-oriented-design.md

 # terminology
   - polymorphism
     - using the same interface but with potentially different implementations
+    - e.g. when multiple classes that all implement the same set of methods
   - resources
     - time, memory, file handles, db connectdions, threads, etc
   - use case